-The Company is licensed to conduct Class 4 gaming under section 52 of the Gambling Act 2003 and was issued its licence on 5 April 2016 to expire 31 December 2016.
+The Company is licensed to conduct Class 4 gaming under section 52 of the Gambling Act 2003 and was issued its licence on 01 January 2018 to expire 31 December 2018.
 Under section 56(6) that licence remains in force after its expiry date if (a) the Company has applied for renewal before the expiry date; and (b) the application has not been refused.

-These financial statements have been approved and were authorised for issue by the Board of Directors on 25 November 2016.
+These financial statements have been approved and were authorised for issue by the Board of Directors on 28 November 2019.

-2 Statement of compliance
+2. Statement of compliance

 The financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP").
 They comply with Public Benefit Entity International Public Sector Accounting Standards ("PBE IPSAS") and other applicable financial reporting standards as appropriate that have been authorised for use by the External Reporting Board for Not-For-Profit entities.
 For the purposes of complying with NZ GAAP, the Group is a public benefit not-for-profit entity and is applying Tier 1 Not-For-Profit PBE IPSAS as it has expenditure of more than \$30 million.
-The Board of Directors has elected to report and is in compliance with Tier 1 Not-For-Profit PBE Accounting Standards.